It's Mark Zuckerberg's turn to speak out about 'screwups'

 Turns out it wasn't so crazy after all.
 He fueled even more debate over Facebook's role in media.
 The company was forced to make an about-face, and in December it released fact-checking tools to curb fake news.
 Zuckerberg last week went at it again, pledging to fight fake news just as Facebook targeted clickbait by training algorithms to better sniff it out.

 That's just some of the controversy Facebook's faced in the last 12 months, arguably the most significant year in the social network's history.
-Zuckerberg was hammered over everything from violence and death livestreamed on the site to charges of perpetuating "filter bubbles" that warp the outlook of Facebook's nearly 2 billion users by force-feeding us only news that aligns with our personal views.
+Zuckerberg was hammered over everything from violence and death livestreamed on the site -- including a video of a murder uploaded on Sunday -- to charges of perpetuating "filter bubbles" that warp the outlook of Facebook's nearly 2 billion users by force-feeding us only news that aligns with our personal views.

 Those challenges are the backdrop for Tuesday, when Zuckerberg kicks off F8, Facebook's annual developer conference in San Jose, California.
 It's the biggest speech he delivers each year, and his keynote is essentially the social network's State of the Union address.